Foundation Diet and Health

 When preparing with hot water, 1 teaspoon of fenugreek seeds (crushed with a mortar) is enough for 1 cup.
 Pour boiling water over it and let it steep for about 3, preferably 5 minutes.
 After straining, sweeten to taste.

 The second option is to use cold water.
 This method of preparation takes longer, but releases the ingredients of the seeds better: you need 2 tablespoons of fenugreek seeds in powder form for about 250 ml of cold water.
-Leave this mixture covered at room temperature for about 3 hours.
+Leave this mixture covered for about 3 hours at room temperature.
 Then bring the broth to the boil and strain the powder (possibly through a coffee filter).
 1

 Vegan fenugreek seed recipes can be found under the note: " Recipes that have the most of this ingredient ".